CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_3/Project_Exercise/hints.md

 <details markdown="1">
 <summary markdown="1">
-My selenium test is failing
+Why is my selenium test is failing?
 </summary>

 * If your app depends on environment variables for each list ID, then your selenium test will also need to override those variables with the IDs for the temporary test board's lists.